Growing a mandarin orange tree comes with some amazing hacks to make the process smoother, easier and quicker. What hack will help you the most?

 This may only happen in climates that have extremely cold temperatures, but it is worth looking out for to save yourself (and the tree) trouble in the future.

 4. Light and Temperature

 A mandarin orange tree needs at least 6 hours of sunlight each day.
 If you are growing it inside, you might need to invest in some grow lights to keep the tree healthy.
-Learn more in our post about growing mandarin orange trees in containers.

 Remember that these are fruits that originated in warm parts of the world, so you need to keep the temperature at a good range as well.
 65 degrees tends to be a good spot to aim for.